Large deviations of the argument of the Riemann zeta function: Convolution formula

-The reason for the presence of the constant $2/3$ in the definition of $K_\pm$ is that the kernel must be chosen such that the Dirichlet series we get after applying Lemma \ref{tsanglemma} includes primes at least as big as $(\log T)^{\frac{2}{3}}$.
-As discussed in the heuristic proof in the previous section, this is necessary for trivial reasons because otherwise the Dirichlet polynomial would be $\ll \frac{(\log T)^{\frac{1}{3}}}{\log\log T}$ for every $t$.
-It would also be admissible to replace $2/3$ with some larger constant, but this would not lead to any improvement in our theorem.

-Applying the convolution formula with $K_\pm$, we can now prove that a short average of $S(t)$ can be expressed in terms of the real part of a Dirichlet polynomial and some contribution from zeta zeros. \begin{lemma} For any $t\in [T,2T]$,
+Applying Selberg's convolution formula with $K_\lambda$, we now prove that a short average of $S(t)$ can be expressed in terms of a Dirichlet polynomial and some contribution from zeta zeros. \begin{lemma} Suppose $1 \leq \lambda \leq \log T$ and $T$ is large.
+For any $t\in [T,2T]$,

 where